yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 This program runs as a cgi interpeter, not interactively.
 Bug reports to: Nathan Angelacos <nangel@users.sourceforge.net>
 }}}
 As stated earlier, webif-page is a pre-processor to ... haserl. webif-page is the translator[[FootNote(There are translations but ... help is sparce, the technical terms and the help for them could be in a wiki page ...)]]
 == ash - the shell ==
 $(<file) doesn't work $(cat file) does - apart from that very like bash but there are probably more gotcha's == testing ==
 "vi" can be a pain on your AP box  test your logic as much as possible in a local bash or preferably,busybox/ash environment.

-Or mount the AP's filesystem on your favorit computer and test on the real thing. - but beware of a gotcha: a new webif^2 will rm all webif files: including those you work on (I hope this will change)
+Or mount the AP's filesystem on your favorit computer and test on the real thing. - but beware of a gotcha: a new webif^2 will rm all webif files: including those you work on but will make a backup in a tmp file area (until next reboot ...)
 {{{
 To use your router as an active development box, do the following: